 Are you planning to establish a restaurant from scratch but don’t know where to start?
 It’s simple, start with a concept, then create your restaurant logo design.

 But do you know how crucial a logo is for any business?
 It’s more than just an image.
 It relays your company’s branding and identity.
-That said, don’t try to skimp on your logo.
-Hire graphic design services, like Penji, to help you create a logo that’s suited to your restaurant.

 To inspire you, here are 17 eye-catching restaurant logo design examples that give your company an edge.